SpaceAccountant/spectr-io/README.md

 Overview
 ====
 The SPECTR IO project is a sub-project of SPECTR.
 It provide a wrapper for low level IO communication.
+This project requires the SPECTR Common project.

 Requirements
 ====